TheThingsIndustries/lorawan-stack-docs/doc/content/devices/models/seeed-s210x/_index.md

 To acquire the provisioning information and properly setup the sensor you must download the **SenseCap Mate** App from the Play Store or the App Store on your phone.

-After opening the app follow the instructions EXPAND ON THIS

-{{< note "The S210x does not support onboarding with a QR code.
-You can onboard it in the section below." />}}
+After opening the app it will ask you to log in/create an account, but you can click on **Skip** in the top right if you don't wish to sign up.

+Then click the device you wish to connect to (either the **S210x Sensor** or the **S2100 Data Logger**) and select configuration mode: **Advanced Configuration**.

+The app then explains how to enter bluetooth pairing mode. **Press and hold the button under the device for 3 seconds and release when it starts to blink**.
+Once done click **Device is ready for configuration**.
+It will then proceed to scan for the device, and it should show up in the list.
+Click on **your device's serial number** to proceed.

+Once in the menu of the device select the tab **Settings**.
+After that click on the dropdown for **Platform**.
+Here you must select **The Things Network**.
+Make sure the **Frequency Plan** is correct as well.
+Finally, copy the **Device EUI, AppEUI and AppKey** and save them somewhere.
+We will need these for onboarding.

+{{< figure src="sensecap-app-settings.png" alt="Settings tab of the device." width="40%">}}

 ## Onboarding to {{% tts %}}

 The device can be onboarded using the **Device Repository** or by **manually** entering the specific information.

+{{< note "The S210x does not support onboarding with a QR code." />}}

 The [LoRaWAN® Device repository](https://github.com/TheThingsNetwork/lorawan-devices) comprises over 600 end-device profiles, including the Seeed Studio, which enables quick and easy registration with {{% tts %}}.